In this article, I'm going to show you how to capture amazing Sunset photos.

 I consider myself an extremely lucky person for living where I live, on the beautiful island of Menorca (Spain), where seascapes are unique.
 The perfect place to take long exposures with my lens filters.

 Elephant rock is an iconic location we visit every year during the PhotoPills Camp.
 This photo was taken by Eric Paré.
 The silhouette of Kim Henry touching the Sun while she's observed by the magnificent rock conveys a sense of fragility and protection.
 Don't you think?

 I just love Sunset silhouettes.

-This was one of the most amazing moments we had the chance to live during the PhotoPills expedition to Namibia, a couple of lions feeding at dusk.
+This was one of the most amazing moments we had the chance to live during the PhotoPills expedition to Namibia, a couple of giraffes drinking at dusk.

-They were next to the Klein Namutoni waterhole, in Namibia, and the light during golden hour was just perfect.
-So I quickly took my camera with my telezoom lens mounted and started shooting very low to capture a beautiful reflection of the animals as well.
+They were next to a waterhole, in Namibia, and the light during golden hour was just perfect.
+So I quickly took my camera with my telephoto lens mounted on and started shooting very low to capture a beautiful reflection of the animals as well.